 I recall a scene from my early childhood that sets the scene for the triggered little boy to emerge in my life.
 I was in an upstairs bedroom with my mom, my dad, my brother, and my oldest sister.
 We had recently driven back from the beach.
 Somehow, my brother had not unlocked the 4X4 hubs on the Jeep and that was very bad for the car.
 My dad was a bit drunk and raving mad.
 He was yelling at my brother in a voice and manner that suggested murder.

 My dad did not kill my brother.
 But no one left that room unscathed.
-And when I get scared in the real world, as an adult, I can regress to that 6-year-old boy.
-What this looks like: I shut up, I isolate myself away from others, I withdraw from interactions.
+And when I get scared in the real world, as an adult, I can regress to that 6-year-old boy rather quickly, without knowing it.
+What this looks like: I shut up, I isolate myself from others, I withdraw from interactions.
 I basically get tiny and quiet and hope someone shows up (like I wanted when I was actually 6) to pick me up off the floor and say, “It’s going to be okay.
 You are safe now.”

 The Trouble With Unresolved Trauma